redhat-developer/vscode-openshift-tools/README.commands.md

 #### Commands in OpenShift Application Explorer View

+* Show the `Default kubeconfig` file and open the file in the editor.
 * `Log in to cluster` - Log in to your cluster and save login for subsequent use.
     * Credentials : Log in to the given cluster with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
 * `Open Console Dashboard` - Open the OpenShift Developer Console in default browser.
 * `New Project` - Create new Project inside the OpenShift Cluster.
+* `Open Helm Charts` - Browse the catalog to discover and install Helm Charts on cluster.
 * `Log out` - Log out of the current OpenShift Cluster.
 * `About` - Provide the information about the OpenShift tools.
 * `Show Output Channel` - Show commands running under the hood and their output.